Career Timeline of Fareed Zakaria: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Fareed Zakaria made an impact.

-Fareed Zakaria is an influential Indian-American journalist, political commentator, and author.
-He hosts CNN's *Fareed Zakaria GPS* and is a columnist for *The Washington Post*.
-His career includes prominent roles at *Newsweek* and *Time* magazine, solidifying his reputation as a leading voice in global affairs and political analysis.
+Fareed Zakaria is a prominent Indian-American journalist, political commentator, and author.
+He hosts CNN's *Fareed Zakaria GPS* and pens a weekly column for *The Washington Post*.
+Previously, he held influential editorial positions at *Newsweek* and *Time*, solidifying his presence in international affairs and political analysis.
+Zakaria's work focuses on global issues, foreign policy, and the evolving world order, making him a respected voice in contemporary discourse.

 1992: Managing Editor of Foreign Affairs

 In 1992, at the age of 28, Fareed Zakaria became the managing editor of Foreign Affairs.
-Under his guidance, the magazine was redesigned to be published once every two months.
+He guided the magazine's redesign and shift to a bi-monthly publication schedule.

-In 1998, Fareed Zakaria authored 'From Wealth to Power: The Unusual Origins of America's World Role', published by Princeton.
+In 1998, Fareed Zakaria published his book, "From Wealth to Power: The Unusual Origins of America's World Role".

 From Wealth to Power: The Unusual Origins of America's World Role (Princeton Studies in International History and Politics Book 84)